backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 ### The Looper

 Let's move to the boss (pun intended).
 At the center of the system, we have the brain… or at least the thing that thinks it’s in charge: the Boss RC-600.
 This is the scheduler, the timeline, the keeper of loops.
-It speaks in MIDI clock, which is basically its way of saying “trust me bro”.
+It speaks in MIDI clock, which is basically its way of saying "trust me bro".

 I've divided its 99 memory blocks into three separate categories:

-1. Loop templates
+1. Loop templates (9 blocks)
-2. Loop songs
+2. Loop songs (39 blocks, 1 template)
-3. Backing tracks
+3. Backing tracks (59 blocks, 1 template - 6 tracks per block)

 The templates are there to store basic loop settings (like no rhythm sound) and the time signature, since the RC-600 doesn't expose this setting for external modification via MIDI messages.
 The idea is to use any of the templates to create the tracks and then store the result in one of the blocks for the Loop songs.